tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 ```

 Next we can apply **rule two** to push down the pyramid layers to implement
 this using TDD.
-No changes to the UI are required to do this.
+No changes to the E2E are required to do this.

 Once the scenario goes green, we can apply **rule three** by going to the user
 interface and checking if this behaviour works.
 If everything has gone well